 In fact, right now, do a self-awareness check in.
 What is your experience reading this blog?
 Feeling critical?
 Defensive?
 Wary?
 Curious?
 Disgusted?

-If this inquiry is fascinating for you, I invite you to join our “Creativity in Chaos” group that meets online at 9:00am ET every Friday.
+If this inquiry is fascinating for you, I invite you to join a discussion group we have planned.
 Learn more here.